the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 _Would your target audience be required to have any prerequisite skills/background knowledge e.g. knowledge of a particular language?_

 This workshop is most suitable for participants who are interested in maintaining a service to support researchers, for example at their institute.
-They do not need to have access to organisational cloud computing resources to join the workshop.
+They do not need to have access to organisational Cloud computing resources to join the workshop.
 Attendees must be comfortable working on the command line.
 A familiarity with Microsoft Azure will make participating in the workshop a little easier, but it is not a prerequisite.